dgwyer/themegen-feedback/README.md

 And of course, if you've found any issues then let me know and I'll take a look as soon as I can.

-Hope you're all enjoying using the beta version of the app!
+_Hope you're all enjoying using the beta version of the app so far!_